BitTorrent

 BitTorrent is a communication protocol for peer-to-peer file sharing (P2P), which enables users to distribute data and electronic files over the Internet in a decentralized manner.
+The act of downloading and uploading data via BitTorrent is also labeled "torrenting".
+The protocol is developed and maintained by Rainberry, Inc., and was first released in 2001.

-To send or receive files, users use a BitTorrent client on their Internet-connected computer.
-A BitTorrent client is a computer program that implements the BitTorrent protocol.
-BitTorrent clients are available for a variety of computing platforms and operating systems, including an official client released by Rainberry, Inc. Popular clients include μTorrent, Xunlei Thunder, Transmission, qBittorrent, Vuze, Deluge, BitComet and Tixati.
+To send or receive files, users use a BitTorrent client on their Internet-connected computer, which are available for a variety of computing platforms and operating systems, including an official client.
 BitTorrent trackers provide a list of files available for transfer and allow the client to find peer users, known as "seeds", who may transfer the files.

-Programmer Bram Cohen designed the protocol in April 2001, and released the first available version on 2 July 2001.
-On 15 May 2017, BitTorrent, Inc. (later renamed Rainberry, Inc.) released BitTorrent v2 protocol specification. libtorrent was updated to support the new version on 6 September 2020.
+BitTorrent downloading is considered to be faster than HTTP ("direct downloading") and FTP due to the lack of a central server that could limit bandwidth.